KacperM717/portfolio/README.md

-# portfolio
+# Portfolio In Progress

-My personal portfolio
+My personal portfolio that is not done yet